Prometheus monitoring example

 Prometheus’ JavaScript client library, known as “client_js,” enables web developers to instrument their JavaScript-based applications.
 This library lets you easily expose custom metrics, collect and record them, and serve them via an HTTP endpoint.
 The JavaScript library is compatible with both browser-based JavaScript and Node.js, making it versatile for monitoring frontend and backend applications.

-Prometheus Metric type: Runtime metrics
+• Prometheus Metric type: Runtime metrics

 Runtime Metrics are statistics collected by the operating system and application host.
 These include CPU usage, memory load, and web server requests.
 For example, this could be CPU and memory usage from a Tomcat and JVM from a Java app.

-Prometheus Metric type: Infrastructure metrics
+• Prometheus Metric type: Infrastructure metrics

-Prometheus Metric type: Application metrics
+• Prometheus Metric type: Application metrics

 Then, we have Application metrics and custom statistics relevant only to the application and not the infrastructure.
 Application metrics pertain specifically to an application.
 This may include the number of API calls made during a particular time.

 This can be quickly done with web-based applications; here, we can get many status codes that provide information.
 These metrics are easy to measure, and the response codes are available immediately.
-For example, an HTTP status code of 200 is good, and 400 or more is an issue.
+For example, an HTTP status code 200 is good, and 400 or more is an issue.

-Prometheus Metric type: Time to first byte
+• Prometheus Metric type: Time to first byte

 Another important metric is the time a web server takes to respond to the data.
 The important metric here is time to the first byte (TTFB).
 This measures how long it takes for your application to send data.
 Time to the first byte refers to the time between the browser requesting a page and when it receives the first byte of information from the server.
 If this metric exceeds the usual, you may need caching, faster storage, or a better CPU.

-Prometheus Metric type: CI/CD pipeline metrics
+• Prometheus Metric type: CI/CD pipeline metrics

-For the CI/CD Pipeline metrics, we want to measure how long it takes to do the static code analysis.
+For the CI/CD Pipeline metrics, we want to measure the time to do the static code analysis.
 Next, we want to count the number of errors while running the pipeline.
 Finally, we want to measure the build time and build failures.
-These metrics include how long it took to build an application, the time it took to complete tests, and how often builds fail.
+These metrics include the time it takes to build an application, the time it takes to complete tests, and how often builds fail.

-Prometheus Metric type: Docker metrics
+• Prometheus Metric type: Docker metrics

 Metrics from the Docker Platform are essential for containers when Docker stops and starts applications for you.
 You can’t gather one metric type without the other.
 For example, if you look at the application metrics, you only look at half of the puzzle and may miss the problem.